A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Related Work

-Auction theory has been widely applied in many different fields, such as mobile crowdsensing \cite{yang2015incentive} \cite{hassan2019deal}, mobile cloud computing \cite{jin2015auction1} \cite{jin2015auction2}, and energy trading \cite{wang2012designing} \cite{yassine2019double}.
-Here, we only focus on double auction, where buyers (resp. sellers) submit their bids (resp. asks) to an auctioneer.
+Auction theory has been widely applied in many different fields, such as mobile crowdsensing \cite{yang2015incentive} \cite{lin2021multi} \cite{zhang2023incentive}, mobile cloud computing \cite{jin2015auction1} \cite{jin2015auction2} \cite{ding2020incentive}, and energy trading \cite{zhao2022comparisons} \cite{an2023distributed}.
+Here, we only focus on double auctions, where buyers (resp. sellers) submit their bids (resp. asks) to an auctioneer.
+For example, Borjigin \textit{et al. }\cite{borjigin2018broker} proposed a double auction method to maximize the profit of participants that can be applied in service function chain routing and NFV price adjustment.
 There are two classic models: McAfee double auction \cite{mcafee1992dominant} and Vickrey-based model \cite{parkes2001achieving}.
-They only consider homogeneous items and Vickrey-based model cannot satisfy the truthfulness unfortunately.
-To heterogeneous items, Yang \textit{et al. }\cite{yang2011truthful} designed a truthful double auction scheme for the cooperative communications, where the auctioneer first use an assignment algorithm according to design objective to get candidates and mapping from buyer to seller, then apply McAfee double auction to determine the winners and corresponding clearing prices.
-Based on \cite{yang2011truthful}, Jin \textit{et al. }\cite{jin2015auction1} \cite{jin2015auction2} proposed a truthful resource auction mechanism in mobile cloud computing, which is the most relevant to this paper.
+They only considered homogeneous items and the Vickrey-based model cannot satisfy the truthfulness, unfortunately.
+To heterogeneous items (multi-item), Yang \textit{et al. }\cite{yang2011truthful} designed a truthful double auction scheme for the cooperative communications, where the auctioneer first uses an assignment algorithm based on its design goal to get candidates and mapping from buyer to seller, then apply McAfee double auction to determine the winners and corresponding transaction prices.

+According to \cite{yang2011truthful}, Jin \textit{et al. }\cite{jin2015auction1} \cite{jin2015auction2} proposed a truthful resource auction mechanism in mobile cloud computing, which is the most relevant to our paper and has been introduced in Sec. \uppercase\expandafter{\romannumeral1}.
 However, there are obvious differences in our work.
-As mentioned in Sec. \uppercase\expandafter{\romannumeral1}, in our constrained double auction model, the number of buyers that can be assigned to the same seller is constrained.
-Furthermore, we consider not only the bids of buyers, but also their charging amounts.
-It is more difficult to achieve the truthfulness and system efficiency, which is our main contribution in this paper.
+In our constrained multi-item double auction model, the number of buyers that can be assigned to the same seller is constrained.
+Furthermore, we should not only consider the unit bids of buyers, but also consider their charging amounts.
+It is more difficult to achieve truthfulness and system efficiency, which is our main contribution to this paper.